Skip Ribbon Commands

 6) Facilitate partnerships to mobilize support

-• Publish the summary report of the 14th Focal Point Forum on biodiversity and climate change adaptation
+• NWP summary report of the 14th Focal Point Forum on biodiversity and climate change adaptation

 7) Implementing action (more details)